-Known worldwide for his easygoing nature, the Golden Retriever is said to be born wanting to please.
-He is an intelligent dog and one of the easiest to train.
+Known worldwide for their easygoing nature, golden retrievers are said to be born wanting to please.
+They are intelligent dogs and one of the easiest to train.

 A lot of my friends had dogs when I was a kid, and I have to admit that some of these pooches scared me a little.
 But not Bruce, a gorgeous golden retriever who would saunter gently up to meet me whenever I visited, butting his head against my leg for a pat, and covering me with wet kisses.
 To me, he was a like a big teddy bear, friendly, cuddly and even-tempered.

 It’s not surprising that the golden retriever is one of the most popular dogs in North America, and has been for years.
 Intelligent, amiable and willing to learn, goldens often become working dogs and are frequently seen assisting the visually impaired, doing search and rescue work, or lifting the spirits of hospital patients or seniors in the role of therapy dogs.

 Like many other breeds, the golden retriever was initially bred for wildfowl hunting.
 According to the American Kennel Club, the breed originated in Scotland in the late 19th century as a cross between the original yellow retriever and the Tweed water spaniel, which is now extinct.
 The result was a dog ideally suited to not only retrieving game on dry land, but also fetching waterfowl shot down in the many lakes and rivers found in the Scottish Highlands.